-Ob ojective Qualitative Measurement Quantitative Measurement eet TMDL requirements for trates in a local creek N/A Water quality sampling for nitrate concentration
+Objective Qualitative Measurement Quantitative Measurement Meet TMDL requirements for nitrates in a local creek N/A Nitrate concentration

 In Example 2, a qualitative measurement will not provide the detail required to confirm that TMDL requirements have been met.
 A quantitative measurement is the most appropriate.